Filip-Kuczak/Splunk_solutions/Solutions.md

 c.
 Configs are modified within ansible role and then deployed with ansible playbook splunk_all_in_one.yml
 d.
 Users keep config in sync with git repo.
 e.
 If for some reasons any changes needs to be done within $SPLUNK_HOME/etc/system/local then it should be stored in system_local directory within ansible role and managed via ansible
+f.
+General configs like splunk users and roles(authorize.conf , authentication.conf) should also be kept in separate apps/app, this will help with server restoration/migration.
 APP MANAGEMENT

 The system for managing apps is really simple.
 Ansible will copy all apps that from splunk_all_in_one role /files/apps and /files/system_local to $SPLUNK_HOME/etc/apps and $SPLUNK_HOME/etc/system/local, by that the old version will be replaced by most recent version from git and splunk config will be always in sync with git.
 Ansible role will also take care of assigning poprer user, group and files/directories permissions.
 The potential disadvantage of this solution is the fact that we don't have control over deleted apps.
 For example if an app is deleted from git/ansible, then the last version will remain on splunk server.
 The solution might be to delete it manually or add an additional step to ansible role which will delete all apps starting from Quadcode_ and then put the newest versions (it won't be dangerous because splunk will start using new configurations only after restart).
 The second solution is less efficient, that's why it should be discussed before potential implementation.